-On Thursday, October 29th, the Trinity Health Foundation of East Tennessee awarded over $900,000 in grants to eleven nonprofit organizations as a result of a year-long effort to encourage projects related to its mission of improving the physical, emotional and spiritual health of East Tennessee.
-This brings the total of Trinity grants in our community this year to over $1.1 million.
-New this year, Trinity awarded both large and small grants in an effort to give smaller nonprofits a more even playing field.
-From over 70 proposals submitted in April, twelve large and fourteen small Phase I grant recipients were chosen and together received over $240,000 for project planning and research.
+On Thursday, October 29th, the Trinity Health Foundation of East Tennessee awarded over $900,000 in grants to eleven nonprofit organizations due to a year-long effort to encourage projects related to its mission of improving the physical, emotional, and spiritual health of East Tennessee.
+This brings the total Trinity grants in our community this year to over $1.1 million.
+New this year, Trinity awarded large and small grants to give smaller nonprofits a more even playing field.
+From over 70 proposals submitted in April, twelve large and fourteen small Phase I grant recipients were chosen and received over $240,000 for project planning and research.
 After three months of further development, four large and seven small grants of the Phase I recipients were selected to receive Phase II grant awards which were announced on October 29th.
 The quality of the ideas that emerged is a tribute to the great work done by so many nonprofit organizations in our community.

-These awards culminate the third year of Trinity’s Health Initiative Grants that target the community health of our region.
-Winning initiatives this year range from programs for the homeless, homes for veterans, a comprehensive center for autism, programs for inner city youth and addiction recovery.
-These proposals were selected based on the impact and the potential for sustainability demonstrated in written reports, oral presentations and site visits.
+These awards culminate in the third year of Trinity’s Health Initiative Grants that target the community health of our region.
+Winning initiatives this year range from programs for people experiencing homelessness, homes for veterans, a comprehensive center for autism, programs for inner-city youth, and addiction recovery.
+These proposals were selected based on the impact and the potential for sustainability demonstrated in written reports, oral presentations, and site visits.
 Trinity is honored to be able to help organizations that make our community strong.

 The 2015 Phase II grant recipients are: